liuladniak/citygo/README.md

 ## 📈 Next Steps

 The focus is on continuously improving the CityGo app’s user experience by adding more features that make booking smoother and more valuable.
-Feedback is highly appreciated to help enhance this feature-rich travel planning app.
+Feedback is highly appreciated to help enhance this feature-rich travel booking app.

 ---